wamp-proto/wamp-proto/rfc/README.md

-# Formatting for markdown file for RFC
+# Formatting the markdown file for RFC

 This document collects formatting conventions and formatting tips for drafting a RFC in markdown format when using [mmark](https://github.com/miekg/mmark) to transform the markdown into XML.